Solar water heating

 Solar water heating (SWH) is heating water by sunlight, using a solar thermal collector.
 A variety of configurations are available at varying cost to provide solutions in different climates and latitudes.
-SWHs are widely used for residential and some industrial applications (For example: in Israel).
+SWHs are widely used for residential and some industrial applications.

-A sun-facing collector heats a working fluid that passes into a storage system for later use.
+A Sun-facing collector heats a working fluid that passes into a storage system for later use.
 SWH are active (pumped) and passive (convection-driven).
 They use water only, or both water and a working fluid.
 They are heated directly or via light-concentrating mirrors.
 They operate independently or as hybrids with electric or gas heaters.
 In large-scale installations, mirrors may concentrate sunlight into a smaller collector.

-As of 2017, global solar hot water (SHW) thermal capacity is 472 GW and the market is dominated by China, the United States and Turkey.
+At the end of 2023, global solar hot water thermal capacity was 560 GWth, a 3% increase from 2022.
+The market is dominated by China, the United States and Turkey.
 Barbados, Austria, Cyprus, Israel and Greece are the leading countries by capacity per person.
+There were 122 million solar hot water systems in operation at the end of 2022.

 History

 Records of solar collectors in the United States date to before 1900, involving a black-painted tank mounted on a roof.
 In 1896 Clarence Kemp of Baltimore enclosed a tank in a wooden box, thus creating the first 'batch water heater' as they are known today.
-Frank Shuman built the world's first solar thermal power station in Maadi, Egypt, using parabolic troughs to power a 60 to 70 hp engine that pumped 6000 usgal of water per minute from the Nile River to adjacent cotton fields.
+Frank Shuman built the world's first solar thermal power station in Maadi, Egypt between 1912 and 1913, using parabolic troughs to power a 60 to 70 hp engine that pumped 6000 usgal of water per minute from the Nile River to adjacent cotton fields.

 Flat-plate collectors for solar water heating were used in Florida and Southern California in the 1920s.
 Interest grew in North America after 1960, but especially after the 1973 oil crisis.

-Solar power is in use in Australia, Canada, China, Germany, India, Israel, Japan, Portugal, Romania, Spain, the United Kingdom and the United States.